top of page

 Kieusa Nguyen - Medical Student at Nova Southeastern University

-Alexander Taft - Medical Student Arkansas College of Osteopathic Medicine
+Alexander Taft - Medical Student at Arkansas College of Osteopathic Medicine

 Brian Loui - Medical student at Loma Linda University